 Principal Investigator Dr. James Rivers reported that lead graduate student Megan Sampognaro (Master of Science, College of Forestry, Oregon State University) completed the first field season in 2023.
 With over 10,000 specimens collected, preliminary results indicate more bee diversity in shaded fuel breaks relative to untreated areas.
 Specimens are currently being process and identified by project collaborators in Utah.
 The 2024 field season started in late May and bee phenology appeared to be lagging behind the previous year.

-A poster was presented at the Western Forestry Graduate Research Symposium in April 2023 entitled “” ().
+A poster was presented at the Western Forestry Graduate Research Symposium in April 2023 entitled “Evaluating native bee community response to fuel-reduction treatments in private industrial dry forests” (Sampognaro et al. 2023).
 The project is progressing as planned, and funds have been encumbered in all three fiscal years (2021/22, 2022/23, 2023/24), with the contract term ending June 29, 2025.
 A poster will be presented at the 2024 Oregon State University Spring Poster Symposium, an invited talk will be given to a forestry group at Collins Timber in 2024, a field tour will be conducted in July 2024, a project status presentation will be given to the EMC in fall 2024, and a project presentation is anticipated for September 2024 at the Sacramento-Shasta Chapter of The Wildlife Society.

 EMC-2022-003: Santa Cruz Mountains Post-Fire Redwood Defect Study